-ALGAL BIOMASS USE IN SCOPE AUTHORITY DESCRIPTION Use of whole algae biomass or its components in animal food for livestock and poultry Yes Food Drug and Cosmetic Act, Food Safety Modernization Act, 21 CFR Parts 501, 570-589, AAFCO-OP.
-Use of whole algae biomass or its components in animal food for pet food Yes Food Drug and Cosmetic Act, Food Safety Modernization Act, 21 CFR Parts 501, 570-589, AAFCO-OP.
-Use of whole algae biomass or its components in animal food for aquaculture feed (finfish and crustaceans) Yes Food Drug and Cosmetic Act, Food Safety Modernization Act, 21 CFR Parts 501, 570-589, AAFCO-OP.
-Color additives (animal food and animal drugs) Yes Food Drug and Cosmetic Act, Food Safety Modernization Act, 21 CFR Parts 70s, 573.a Other food and health.
+ALGAL BIOMASS USE IN SCOPE AUTHORITY DESCRIPTION Use of whole algae biomass or its components in animal food for livestock and poultry Yes Food Drug and Cosmetic Act, Food Safety Modernization Act, 21 CFR Parts 501, 570-589, AAFCO-OP Use of whole algae biomass or its components in animal food for pet food Yes Food Drug and Cosmetic Act, Food Safety Modernization Act, 21 CFR Parts 501, 570-589, AAFCO-OP Use of whole algae biomass or its components in animal food for aquaculture feed (finfish and crustaceans) Yes Food Drug and Cosmetic Act, Food Safety Modernization Act, 21 CFR Parts 501, 570-589, AAFCO-OP Color additives (animal food and animal drugs) Yes Food Drug and Cosmetic Act, Food Safety Modernization Act, 21 CFR Parts 70s, 573.a Other food and health.
 Please describe in the Authority Description column.
 Yes Veterinary medical devices are regulated by CVM.
-Chemicals and d Materials Plastics, polymers, resins, and lubricants Yes If used in an animal food or medical product.
-Cosmetics and personal well-being products No For animals, they are called "grooming aids" if used to cleanse and beautify the animal, and FDA does not regulate.
-If, however, the product purporting to be a grooming aid is intended to cure, mitigate, treat, or prevent disease of an animal, or affect structure or function of body (as determined by formulation, labeling, and claims), it is a new animal drug and under FDA jurisdiction.
-Industrial colorants, dyes, and inks Yes If they become a component of a food or medical product, even inadvertently.
-Building or construction material No N/A
+Chemicals and Materials u materiais Plastics, polymers, resins, and lubricants Yes If used in an animal food or medical product.
+Plastics, polymers, resins, and lubricants Yes For animals, they are called "grooming aids" if used to cleanse and beautify the animal, and FDA does not regulate.
+If, however, the product purporting to be a grooming aid is intended to cure, mitigate, treat, or prevent disease of an animal, or affect structure or function of body (as determined by formulation, labeling, and claims), it is a new animal drug and under

 ALGAL BIOMASS USE IN SCOPE AUTHORITY DESCRIPTION Biomedical polymers Yes Regulated as new animal drug or veterinary medical device.
 Energ gy Biofuel Yes Only if byproducts are used in animal food/feed or drugs.
 Biopower Yes Only if byproducts are used in animal food/feed or drugs.
 Refining of biocrude into biofuel Yes Only if byproducts are used in animal food/feed or drugs.
-Blending of biofuels with fossil feedstocks No N/A Service ces Wastewater treatment Yes Only if byproducts are used in animal food/feed or drugs.
+Blending of biofuels with fossil feedstocks No N/A Services Wastewater treatment Yes Only if byproducts are used in animal food/feed or drugs.
 Impaired water remediation Yes Only if byproducts are used in animal food/feed or drugs.
 Utilization of gaseous industrial emissions Yes Only if byproducts are used in animal food/feed or drugs.
 Utilization of gaseous power-plant emissions Yes Only if byproducts are used in animal food/feed or drugs.
 Soil amendment (biofertilizer) and reclamation Yes Only if byproducts are used in animal food/feed or drugs.
-Deacidification No N/A Restoration of ecosystem services No N/A a CFSAN is responsible for evaluating and approving all color additives.
-When a color additive is intended for use in an animal food or new animal drug, CFSAN will consult with CVM.
+Deacidification No N/A Restoration of ecosystem services No N/A